kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-graphical-editing-panel.md

    {{< notice note >}}

    On the **Pipelines** page, you can click the three dots on the right side of the pipeline and then select **Copy Pipeline** to create a copy of it.
-If you need to concurrently run multiple pipelines that don't contain multiple branches, you can select all of those pipelines and then click **Run** to run them in a batch.
+If you need to concurrently run multiple pipelines that don't contain multiple branches, you can select all of these pipelines and then click **Run** to run them in a batch.

    {{</ notice >}}